mouseless/mouseless.codes/contents/become-partner.md

-:::steps{:titles='["Meet Us", "Check if we fit", "Proposal", "Sign Contract", "Start Delivering", "Monthly Report"]' height="30ch"}

-#meet-us
+:::steps{:titles='["Meet", "Proposal", "Decide", "Deliver"]' height="20ch"}

+#meet

-### Meet Us
+### Meet

-Reach out and tell us about your need and let us tell about our collective and how we work
+Reach out and tell us about your need and let us tell about our collective and how we work.

 #proposal

 ### Proposal

-We provide the details of how we approach your need
+We provide the details of how we approach to your need.
-#we-fit

-### Check if we fit
+#decide

+### Decide

-Assess our proposal and check if we are the best fit for your need
+Assess our proposal and check if we are the best fit for your need.
+If positive align on terms and sign the contract.

-#sign

-### Sign Contract

-If positive align on terms and sign the contract

-#start

-### Start Delivering

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Mauris eleifend dui id sagittis suscipit.
-Curabitur dignissim nisi vitae enim ultrices, ac faucibus elit faucibus.
-Fusce ut tempor arcu.
-Aenean sit amet commodo orci, ac sollicitudin magna.

-#report
+#deliver

-### Monthly Report
+### Deliver

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Mauris eleifend dui id sagittis suscipit.
-Curabitur dignissim nisi vitae enim ultrices, ac faucibus elit faucibus.
-Fusce ut tempor arcu.
-Aenean sit amet commodo orci, ac sollicitudin magna.
+Kick-off the project and start making our 3-day software deliveries with our agile process while getting a progress report each month.

 :::